-Tourniquet use is so important that public health organizations are creating awareness campaigns for the general public.
-In the US, the Stop the Bleed awareness campaign educates on bleeding control and FEMA has worked to get tourniquets in more public places.
+Tourniquet use is so vital that public health organizations are creating awareness campaigns for the general public.
+In the US, the Stop the Bleed awareness campaign educates on bleeding control, and FEMA has worked to get tourniquets in more public places.
 In the UK, the public is also being brought up to date with military protocols.

-You might think that a tourniquet is a very simple device, and that a cheap one will do the job.
+You might think that a tourniquet is a straightforward device and that a cheap one will do the job.
 This is NOT the case.

-Tourniquets have to apply a huge amount of pressure.
+Tourniquets have to apply a considerable amount of pressure.
 Cheap tourniquets will often loosen.
-Or, their buckle will break.
-When this happens, the tourniquet won’t be able to exert enough force to stop the flow of blood.
+Or their buckle will break.
+When this happens, the tourniquet won’t exert enough force to stop the flow of blood.

 The CoTCCC (Committee on Tactical Combat Casualty Care) only recommends two tourniquets:

 Don’t Tourniquets Cause Limb Damage?

 Tourniquets have been used for hundreds of years, especially by soldiers in battle.
 After the US Civil War, though, tourniquets lost popularity.
 They were blamed for complications like amputations and gangrene and thought to do more harm than good.

 However, these issues were primarily because the tourniquets weren’t applied correctly or tightly enough.